 Dr. Hans Madueme serves as associate professor of theological studies at Covenant College on Lookout Mountain, Georgia.
-Born in Sweden—the son of a Nigerian nuclear physicist—Dr. Madueme originally became a medical doctor before shifting his focus to the field of theological education, completing his Ph.D. in theological studies from Trinity Evangelical Divinity School.
-He is the author of several books and/or chapters, and has written for a variety of publications, including Tabletalk, Themelios, Books & Culture, and The Gospel Coalition.
+Born in Sweden, Dr. Madueme originally trained as a medical doctor and completed his residency in internal medicine before shifting his focus to theology.
+He received his Master of Divinity and then completed his Ph.D. in theological studies from Trinity Evangelical Divinity School.
+He has co-edited two books and has written many book chapters and shorter essays for a variety of publications, including Tabletalk, Themelios, Books & Culture, and The Gospel Coalition.

 Collin Hansen serves as editorial director for The Gospel Coalition.
 He is the author of several books, including Young, Restless, Reformed: A Journalist’s Journey With the New Calvinists and A God-Sized Vision: Revival Stories That Stretch and Stir (with John Woodbridge).
 He earned an M.Div. at Trinity Evangelical Divinity School and an undergraduate degree in journalism and history from Northwestern University.
 He edited Our Secular Age: Ten Years of Reading and Applying Charles Taylor and The New City Catechism Devotional, among other books.